MicrosoftDocs/fabric-docs/docs/onelake/security/data-access-control-model.md

 ## How to create RBAC roles

-You can define and manage OneLake RBAC roles using Lakehouse UX or REST APIs.
+You can define and manage OneLake RBAC roles using Lakehouse experience.

 Learn more in [Get Started with Data Access Roles](../security/get-started-data-access-roles.md).